aquilamacedocosta/aquilamacedocosta.github.io/_posts/2024-08-20-integration-for-kw-build.md

 ```

 After the execution of the `kw build` command, the next step is to verify
-whether the kernel build process was correctly recorded in the `kw.db` database.
+whether the kernel build process was correctly recorded in the `kw.db`
-This database is where the kw tool stores logs and statistics about executions.
+database.
+This database is where kw stores logs and statistics about
-The `container_exec` function is used again to execute an SQL command within the
+executions.
+The `container_exec` function is used again to execute an SQL
-container, retrieving the most recent log from the `statistics_report` table.
+command within the container, retrieving the most recent log from the
+`statistics_report` table.

 The `statistics_report` table contains detailed information about each build
 performed, including the build status and the final result.
 For example:

 ![Picture](/assets/images/db_verify.png)

-The data retrieved from the database is processed to extract the build status
-and result.
-Using the `cut` command, the build status is extracted from the
-second column of the log, and the final result from the third column.

 ```bash
 build_status=$(printf '%s' "$build_status_log" | cut --delimiter='|' --fields=2)